okitan/grid-for-sheet/README.md

 ```

 - columnHeader
-  - activated by column.showHeader
+  - activated by `column.showHeader`
 - columnTotalHeader
-  - activated by sum.column
+  - activated by `sum.column`
 - rowHeader
-  - activated by row.showHeader
+  - activated by `row.showHeader`
 - rowTotal
   - activated by sum.row

+### Labels

+On the upper table, these cells can be set by labels.

+- gridLable(A1)
+  - set `label`, but only shown when rowHeader and columnHeader are present
+- rowTotalLabel(D1)
+  - set `sum.row.label`, but only shown when rowTotal and columnHeader are present
+- columnTotalHeaderLabel(A2)
+  - set `sum.column.label`, but only shown when rowHeader and columnTotalHeader are present